 - where you intend to live in future

-- you are a member of an EEA worker's family
+- are a self employed EEA worker or a member of an EEA worker's family

-- you have been granted refugee status
+- have refugee status

 People from abroad applying for a transfer